Edge-Learning-Machine/Desk-LM_old/README.md

 python main.py -d <dataset_name> -a <algo_name>

 ## Version
-Currently tested with Python 3.6, Keras 2.2.4 and Tensorflow 1.8.0, which is needed for importing the ANN model in Cube-AI
+Currently tested with Python 3.6, Keras 2.2.4, Pandas 0.25.2, and Tensorflow 1.8.0, which is needed for importing the ANN model in Cube-AI